 I worked full-time as a visual designer in a creative start-up space.
 It was an amazing job with amazing people, but I knew I wanted to be my own boss and make my own hours.
 As I secretly plotted on my exit, I chose to go a responsible route.

 With rent for a Brooklyn apartment and various bills, I couldn’t afford to just quit on a whim without any backup.
 My advice, although it was tough and took longer than I wanted, is to save up enough money to cover at least 3 months worth of rent or bills.
 Experts recommend 6, but I’m not that patient, nor did I have anything close to that already in my account — thanks online shopping addiction.
 In my head, I figured that gave me two months to work daily at fulfilling my dreams as a freelance designer, and one month to find a new job if those two months weren’t working for me!
 Doing freelance work, nothing is guaranteed.
 There are slow months and there are busy months, so saving and being responsible are skills that you will need to survive in this world!

 If you’re not good at budgeting or saving, I’d suggest signing up for a free account on LearnVest or Mint.
 They both have websites as well as phone apps.
-These tools allow you to note your income, budget and spending habits as well as savings goals.
+These tools allow you to note your income, budget and spending habits as well as savings goals as you prepare to quit your job to freelance.
 They can be connected to your credit/debit cards and bank accounts for super accurate tracking!
 Aside from personal finance tracking, you can also use one (or both) of these sites for tracking your freelance business income and spending!

 prepare a schedule